EPFL-LAP/fpga24-more-ooo/README.md

 chmod +x compile_simulate_test_ours.sh
 bash ./compile_simulate_test_ours.sh
 ```
-The previous commands do the following for each of the benchmarks, one after the other:
-1) Run our HLS flow to generate VHDL netlists
-2) Simulate the generated designs using Modelsim 20.1 to report the cycles count
-3) Run the HLS verifier to verify the correctness of our designs.

-The outcome of this step is the generation of the following reports for each benchmark in the Dynamatic/etc/dynamatic/fpga24-more-ooo/experiments/simulation_reports_ours/ directory, where benchmarkName is replaced with the corresponding benchmark name.
-1) benchmarkName_detailed_sim.rpt which contains the detailed report that records the outputs of the different passes of Dynamatic as well as outputs from the Modelsim simulation.
-2) benchmarkName_verification.rpt which reports the output of the HLS verifier.
-A "Pass" indicates the correcntess of the design.
-3) benchmarkName_cycles_count.rpt which contains the simulation time and the cycle count of the corresponding benchmark.

-If you would like to check the generated designs (HDL netlists), go to the Dynamatic/etc/dynamatic/fpga24-more-ooo/experiments/benchmarks/benchmarkName/hdl directory, where benchmarkName should be the name of the benchmark of your choice.

-If you would like to simulate the generated desgins using Modelsim, go to the Dynamatic/etc/dynamatic/fpga24-more-ooo/experiments/benchmarks/benchmarkName/sim/HLS_VERIFY directory where you will find the Modelsim project there.

 To generate the untagged baseline's circuits for each of the C++ source files of our benchmarks, run the following commands from a terminal.
 ```